 PayTo Payment means a payment made under a PayTo Payment Agreement.

 PIN is a personal identification number that may be required to authenticate a payment – like your Visa Debit Card PIN or ANZ Plus App Access PIN.

-Policies are our anti-money laundering and counter-terrorism and sanctions policies.
+Policies are our anti-money laundering and counter-terrorism and sanctions policies, and can change from time to time.
 E.g. the policies require that we generally don't enter into or remain involved in transactions that have any connection to certain countries or regions or have any connection with some sectors of the economy in some jurisdictions.
 A summary of our Policies is available on anz.com.au.

 Receiving Bank is a bank who has subscribed to the ePayments Code, or which receives payments processed through the NPP.

 Regulatory Risk refers to a circumstance where we reasonably consider or suspect that keeping one or both of your Accounts open or processing a transaction may cause us to break any law or regulation, involve a Sanctioned Person, involve the proceeds of unlawful conduct or be inconsistent with or prohibited by our Policies.

 Sanctioned Person is a person (natural, corporate or governmental) that is itself sanctioned or is connected to any person that is sanctioned under economic and trade sanctions imposed by the United Nations, the European Union or any country.

 Sending Bank is a bank who has subscribed to the ePayments Code, or which sends payments to be processed through the NPP.

 Total Saved is the amount shown, from time to time, as the "Total Saved" for your ANZ Save Account in the ANZ Plus App.